Disease/ Disorder

 Patho-anatomy/physiology

 Children have greater spinal mobility and less spinal stability than adults do.
 The cervical spine and its ligaments take 8 to 10 years to mature and achieve stability.
-The spinal ligaments are generally more elastic, and the facet joints have a shallow and horizontal orientation compared with the adult spine.
+The spinal ligaments are generally more elastic, and the facet joints have a shallow and horizontal orientation compared to the adult spine.
 The incompletely ossified vertebral bodies have relative anterior wedging.
 Moreover, a child’s head is relatively large compared with the strength of the neck muscles.
+The fulcrum of movement with flexion and extension is higher at the C2-3 level, and the increased mobility results in more frequent high cervical injuries.2 These features of the pediatric spine are responsible for the different pattern of injuries in children compared to adults.

 Disease progression including natural history, disease phases or stages, and disease trajectory – clinical features and presentation over time